HossamElsrah/Credit-Card-Fraud-Detection/README.md

-Here’s a detailed description you can use for your README file on GitHub based on the work you've done:

----

 # Credit Card Fraud Detection

 This project focuses on detecting fraudulent transactions in a dataset of credit card transactions.
 The goal is to identify patterns and predict whether a transaction is fraudulent using machine learning techniques.
 The dataset contains various features related to the transaction, and the target variable indicates whether the transaction was fraudulent (1) or not (0).